PipedreamHQ/pipedream/docs/docs/workflows/steps/triggers/README.md

 #### Using the HTTP Response Action

-With this action, you do not need to write any custom code.
+The HTTP Response action lets you return HTTP responses without the need to write code.
 You can customize the response status code, and optionally specify response headers and body.

 This action uses `$.respond()` and will always [respond immediately](#returning-a-response-immediately) when called in your workflow.
 A [response error](#errors-with-http-responses) will still occur if your workflow throws an Error before this action runs.

 #### Using custom code with `$.respond()`

+You can return HTTP responses in Node.js code with the `$.respond()` function.

 `$.respond()` takes a single argument: an object with properties that specify the body, headers, and HTTP status code you'd like to respond with: